-- 2.8 "Preceptor" is an experienced clinician, employed by a healthcare agency, who assumes joint teaching responsibility with an instructor when a clinical instructor is not present in the setting. - 2.9 "Premixed" means IV solution prepared and labeled by a pharmacist or manufacturer.
-Manufacturer prepared solutions include those closed systems requiring activation to administer. - 2.10 "Supervision" means a registered nurse, physician, dentist, or podiatrist is physically present or accessible by some form of telecommunication. - 2.11 Types of "Venous Access Devices" - A. Peripheral catheters - 1.
+- 2.4 "Intravenous fluids" means fluids containing one or more of the following elements: dextrose 5%; normal saline; lactated ringers; sodium chloride 0.45%; sodium chloride 0.2%. - 2.5 "IV Authority" refers to Board granted permission to practice IV therapy and venous blood sampling. - 2.6 "IV Therapy Course/Program" prepares the LPN to perform IV therapy and venous blood sampling, utilizing venous access devices as defined in 2.11 on the Adult Client within the scope of practice as defined in Section 3. - 2.7 "Peripheral Catheter" includes: - A. The peripheral short catheter; a venous access device less than 3 inches (7.5 cm) in length. - B. A peripheral midline catheter; a peripherally inserted catheter whose tip terminates no further than the axilla and is between 3 inches and 8 inches (7.5 cm and 20 cm) in length. - 2.8 "Preceptor" is a licensed professional or a licensed practical nurse with IV Authority, employed by a healthcare agency, who assumes joint teaching responsibility with the clinical instructor when the instructor is not present in the setting. - 2.9 "Premixed" means IV solution prepared and labeled by a pharmacist or manufacturer.
+Manufacturer prepared solutions include those closed systems requiring activation to administer. - 2.10 "Supervision" means a registered nurse, physician, dentist, or podiatrist is physically present or accessible by some form of telecommunication. - 2.11 Types of "Venous Access Devices": - A. Peripheral catheters - 1.
 "Peripheral short catheter" is a venous access device less than 3 inches (7.5 cm) in length. - "Peripheral midline catheter" means a peripherally inserted catheter whose tip terminates no further than the axilla and is between 3 inches and 8 inches (7.5 cm and 20 cm) in length. - B. Central catheters - 1.
-"PICC (peripherally inserted central catheter)" means an IV catheter whose tip terminates in the superior vena cava and is confirmed by chest x-ray. - 2.
-"Central catheter" means an IV catheter whose tip terminates in the superior vena cava and may be either tunneled, implanted, or percutaneously inserted and is confirmed by chest x-ray.
+"PICC (peripherally inserted central catheter)" means an IV catheter whose tip terminates in the vena cava and is confirmed by chest x-ray. - 2.
+"Central catheter" means an IV catheter whose tip terminates in the vena cava and may be either tunneled, implanted, or percutaneously inserted and is confirmed by chest x-ray.